What are some domains that publish BIMI records?

 - Reputation checks: Monitor blocklist and blacklist signals alongside authentication health when deliverability drops.

 That matters because BIMI problems often look like logo problems at first.
-In practice, the blocker is often an unaligned sender, a subdomain with a weaker policy, or a third-party mail stream that never got authenticated correctly.
+The blocker is often an unaligned sender, a subdomain with a weaker policy, or a third-party mail stream that never got authenticated correctly.
 Suped surfaces those issues before the BIMI rollout turns into guesswork.

 Issue steps to fix dialog showing the issue overview, tailored fix steps, and verification action